News of upcoming events & more at Huntingdon Valley Presbyterian Church

 Sunday Bulletin Deadline.
 Need to get something in the bulletin?
 All information for each bulletin must be received by noon the Wednesday prior.
 Email submissions to news@HVPC.org.
 No email?
 Then type or write your information legibly and give it to Dana Fluder or Stephen Clark.

 HVPC News Email Newsletter Deadline.
-Beginning in September HVPC emails will be sent on the first and third Wednesdays of each month.
+HVPC News emails are sent on the first and third Wednesdays of each month.
 If you have items to be included, please email them to news@HVPC.org by the Wednesday prior to the issue date.
 If you have any questions, contact Stephen R. Clark (communications@HVPC.org, 216-333-3172).
 No email?
 Then type or write your information legibly and give it to Dana Fluder or Stephen Clark.

 If you have a request you would like added to the prayer list, please call the church office at (215) 947-5500.